 Self-service lockers are available via the Café.
 Please note, you will need a £1 coin (which is refundable).
 If possible, please only bring coats and bags that you can carry comfortably through your visit.

-Buggy parking is available by the entrance, and buggies will not be permitted into the rest of the Museum.
+Buggy parking is available in Gallery Square and next to the Butterfly House.
 Please note that all items are left at their owner’s risk.

 We have three wheelchairs that can be borrowed, free of charge, if you require one during your visit.

 The wheelchairs will be sanitised after use.

 We aim to provide free WiFi throughout the Museum and parts of the Gardens, but access and signal strength can be intermittent in some areas.